-Ergonomics is the science of adapting the work environment to fit the employee.
-It focuses on designing workstations, tools and tasks for safety, efficiency and comfort.
+Ergonomics is the science of adapting the work environment to fit the employee so the work is safe and efficient.
+It focuses on designing workstations, tools and tasks for safety, efficiency, and comfort.
 Efficient ergonomic designs and work practices reduce occupational injuries, discomfort and fatigue, and improve productivity and employee job satisfaction.

 UC Merced's Ergonomics Program

 The ErgoCAT team of UC Merced focuses on preventing employee injuries caused by overuse and poor positioning of work equipment.
 To do so, we have partnered with the Be Smart About Safety Foundation, which helps us provide staff and faculty with in-person ergonomic evaluations and vouchers to purchase recommended equipment.
 Even though some of these resources are only for staff and faculty, we encourage undergraduate and graduate students to take the RSS ergonomic self-assessment, which will give you a unique report and trainings to help you adjust your workspace to your body.